DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 On first load it will prompt for ABB username and password

 In this version, I added a calculation to take into account how much of the current day has been used for days remaining and also days used and am using that to give a more accurate estimate of daily use.
+I am also now showing the Allowance per day at start of month and remaining with the other information in the tooltip as per the image here.

+If you are over your quota for this stage of the month the percent used bar will be red.